-Regulatory Authority Assessors are to be qualified against the competency requirements as defined in the document IMDRF MDSAP WG N6 FINAL:2013, Regulatory Authority Assessor Competence and Training Requirements.
+Regulatory Authority Assessors are qualified against the competency requirements as defined in the document IMDRF MDSAP WG N6 FINAL:2013, Regulatory Authority Assessor Competence and Training Requirements.

-23. Can an Auditing Organization contest a nonconformity or its grading?
+20. Can an Auditing Organization contest an unfavorable recognition decision or a nonconformity and its grading?

-If an Auditing Organization disagrees with a nonconformity issued by the Regulatory Authorities or its grading, it may formally file for an appeal to the participating Regulatory Authorities.
-The process is defined in IMDRF MDSAP WG N11 FINAL:2014).
+If an Auditing Organization disagrees with an unfavorable recognition decision or a nonconformity issued by the Regulatory Authorities, it may formally file for an appeal to the participating Regulatory Authorities.
+The process is defined in MDSAP AS P0021.002: Appeals Procedure.

-24. If a current Notified Body applies for authorization to perform audits under the MDSAP Pilot but does not pass the MDSAP assessment, could they also be de-notified to the EU Directive?
+21. If a current Notified Body applies for authorization to perform audits under the MDSAP, but does not pass the MDSAP assessment, could they also be denotified to the EU Directive?

-No. European Competent Authorities and Designating Authorities are not participants in the MDSAP Pilot.
-It is therefore unlikely that European Authorities would de-notify a Notified Body based on the outcome of an MDSAP Pilot Assessment.
+No. European Competent Authorities and Designating Authorities are not participants in the MDSAP.
+It is therefore unlikely that European Authorities would de-notify a Notified Body based on the outcome of an MDSAP Assessment.
 Nevertheless, European Authorities are likely to be informed if the reason for refusing the authorization was due to concerns that arose from a concurrent assessment by an Auditing Organization of the relevant European regulations.
 In such cases, the European Authorities may follow-up with the Auditing Organization and make their own assessment of the situation.

-25. Who from the Auditing Organization or the Regulatory Authorities makes the final decision on the compliance of the medical device manufacturer?
+22. Who from the Auditing Organization or the Regulatory Authorities makes the final decision on the compliance of the medical device manufacturer?